aksommerville/egg2/README.md

 - [ ] Major changes.
 - - [ ] Web: Touch input, on-screen gamepad.
+- - - Where do we stand so far? `make demo-serve-public`, `GET http://192.168.1.82:8080` from a phone, it loads and appears to be working, but of course no input.
+No rotation either.
+- - - The touch device shouldn't participate in incfg or mapping; those only take source devices to Egg's Generic Gamepad, and the Touch Device will expose like that in any case.
+- - - We can test from the PC, we shouldn't actually need `make demo-serve-public` or the phone until it's close to ready.
+- - - [ ] How to detect whether touch input is warranted?
 - [ ] Audio
 - - [ ] Synth: We need better insight into memory usage, and maybe some mitigations at runtime, like evicting sounds not currently in use, or forcing a terminating song off.
 - - [ ] Redefine `EGG_PREF_MUSIC` and `EGG_PREF_SOUND` as trims in 0..99.